01 of 08

 Keep It Loose

-The key to a cable cast on is to keep your stitches loose.
-Knitters who have the tendency to knit with a good deal of tension will find it a bit more of a challenge.
+The key to a cable cast-on is to keep your stitches loose.
+Knitters who tend to knit with a good deal of tension will find it a bit more of a challenge.
 If you get too tight, you will have problems not only in the cast on but while knitting the first row as well.

 Starting Your Cable Cast On

-In the case of cable cast on you do not need a long tail, but you should leave around six inches for weaving in later.Continue to 2 of 6 below.
+In the case of cable cast on, you do not need a long tail, but you should leave around six inches for weaving in later.Continue to 3 of 8 below.

 Making the Next Stitch